 Setup

 Most of the work needed to perform damage dealing can be done through the FlatRedBall Editor and generated code.
-This tutorial shows how to set your entities up so they can deal damage.
+Of course, damage dealing can also be managed in code for more flexibility.

 Damage dealing is done through two interfaces: IDamageable and IDamageArea.
 As the names suggest, IDamageable entities can take damage and IDamageArea entities can deal damage.
 Projects which use the standard damage system should mark entities as IDamageable or IDamageArea in the FlatRedBall Editor.
-Keep in mind that in some cases entities can be both IDamageable and IDamageAreas.
+Keep in mind that in some cases entities (such as enemies) can be both IDamageable and IDamageAreas.

 If you have created a platformer or top-down project using the new project Wizard, then your Player entity already implements the IDamageable interface.
 You can verify this by selecting the Player entity and checking the Properties tab.